sap-tutorials/Tutorials/tutorials/hcpps-troubleshoot/hcpps-troubleshoot.md

 You can also download the file locally using the ![icon](0-download.png) icon.

-The trace content will be helpful if you create a support case or submit a question on the [SAP Cloud Platform Predictive Service](https://answers.sap.com/tags/73555000100800000130) community page.
+The trace content will be helpful if you create a support case or submit a question on the [SAP Predictive service](https://answers.sap.com/tags/73555000100800000130) community page.

 [ACCORDION-END]